 I was quite taken by, what I think is a fruit tree, growing along the wall.
 I like the different textures and lines.

 As the trail re-enters the main grounds there are signs of spring everywhere.
 Obviously the snowdrops but we also spotted daffodils, buds on some of the trees and rhododendron bushes.
 We also found large patches of snowdrops which make quite an impact.
 With no wind today their little head’s were so still and we were able to admire their beauty.

-There are signs of wildlife all around the grounds and we saw people taking advantage of this lovely day and who were out with their spotting scopes hoping to catch a glimpse of the rather rare Hawfinches that live here.
-If you do plan on visiting and you do have some binoculars I would recommend taking them, just in case!
+There are signs of wildlife all around the grounds.
+It was nice to see people taking advantage of this lovely day.
+Plenty of people were out with their scopes hoping to catch a glimpse of the Hawfinches that live here.
+If you plan on visiting and you do have some binoculars I would recommend taking them, just in case!

-We finally found ourselves facing the palace and it is rather impressive, although closed for the winter, the doors normally opens at Easter.
+Finally we found ourselves facing the palace and it is rather impressive.
+Although closed for the winter, the doors normally open again at Easter.
 We didn’t par-take in the scones at Scone in the Old Servants Hall coffee shop but it really does look most welcoming.

-We admired the chapel and the Stone of Scone (which is now a replica replacement), following in the footsteps of the Kings of Scots and the site of their crowning’s.
+Of course, we admired the chapel and the Stone of Scone (which is now a replica replacement).
+Following in the footsteps of the Kings of Scots and the site of their crowning’s.
 It’s quite special.

 The palace is also home to very regal peacocks, including an albino.
 All happy to have their photo taken by visitors.